molevolworkshop/molevolworkshop.github.io/software/computer-lab-intro.md

 * Log in to the class cluster.
 * Navigate and understand the directory structure.
 * Create and edit files and directories on the cluster.
-* Move files to the cluster.
+* Move files to and from the cluster.

 Ask for help if any of these things aren't working by the end!

 ## Slack workspace